 The perception of filing for bankruptcy often offers negative perspectives because society sees it as a personal failure.

 The reality of bankruptcy, no matter which chapter you choose, is that you're creating a new opportunity for yourself.
-Depending upon your situation, bankruptcy law may be able to stop collections.
-It may be able to stay foreclosure proceedings.
+Depending upon your situation, bankruptcy law may be able to stop collections and may even be able to halt foreclosure proceedings.

 If you are filing for personal bankruptcy, then your two options are a Chapter 7 process or a Chapter 13 process.

 To qualify for a Chapter 7 bankruptcy that eliminates most, if not all, of your unsecured debt, you must be able to pass a "means test."
 Your income must be low enough to prove that you are unable to repay at least a portion of your debt.